 Number of women entrepreneurs and artisans supported

-*Current numbers are from 2017 through March 2021 and are updated semi-annually.
+*Current numbers are from 2017 through September 2021 and and are updated periodically.

 “Because of my hard work, my children have enough to eat and are enjoying going to school.
 My son Joram wants to be an engineer.
 Now my children can dream, and so can I.”